Skip to main content

 2

-Online Testing or Video Interview
+Online testing or video Interview

 Shortlisted candidates will progress to the online testing stage and/or participate in a video interview.
 This assessment stage may involve problem solving, numerical reasoning and/or behavioural and emotional testing.
 The video interview is a behavioural interview.
+This may occur over the course of 1-2 months.

 3

-Assessment Centre
+Assessment centre

 Selected candidates will participate in virtual activities such as panel interviews, individual presentations, group activity and/or written task.